Keeping Food Costs in Check: 11 Free Online Resources

 Online Resources for Keeping Food Costs in Check photo

 Does your grocery store receipt keep getting shorter while the amount you spend increases?
-According to the USDA, overall grocery prices in December were 1.3% higher than in December 2023.
-The good news is that prices decreased slightly in November and December of 2023.
+According to the USDA, overall grocery prices in September were 2.3% higher than in September 2023.
+The good news is, according to the USDA, “U.S. food prices are expected to continue to decelerate in 2024 compared to recent years.”
 So, at least, it seems prices are headed in the right direction, but not enough to offer much budgetary relief just yet.

 So, we’ve compiled a list of free online resources for keeping food costs in check that may help you find savings with just a few clicks.